 Is It Better to Sleep with Hair Up or Down?

 It is better to pull hair up for the night.
-When you place your curls on top of your head, you will not literally lie on your coils, and the weight of your head won’t smash them.
+When you place your curls on top, you will not literally lie on your coils, and the weight of your head won’t smash curls in your hair while you sleep.
 This will also make curls have the same definition on all sides, even if you prefer sleeping on one side only.
-You may also sleep on a silk pillowcase without doing any additional bedtime hairstyles.
+You may also sleep on a silk or satin pillowcase without doing any additional bedtime hairstyles.

 #1: Wrap Your Hair in a Silk Scarf

-Wrapping curly hair in a silk scarf is one of the best overnight hairstyles for naturally curly hair (as well as the best way to sleep on curled hair without messing it up).
+Wrapping curly hair in a silk scarf is one of the best overnight hairstyles a curly girl can style (as well as the best way to sleep on curled hair without messing it up).

 Here is how to wrap curly hair for sleeping: